Butler BlueSox

-The Butler BlueSox are a collegiate summer baseball team based in Butler, Pennsylvania, in the United States.
-They are a member of the Tri-State Collegiate League and were formerly a member of the East Division of the summer collegiate Prospect League.
+The Butler BlueSox were a collegiate summer baseball team based in Butler, Pennsylvania, in the United States.
+They were members of the Tri-State Collegiate League and formerly a member of the East Division of the summer collegiate Prospect League.
+The team will play its 2025 season at Highlands High School Field in Natrona Heights, Pennsylvania.
+New named to be announced soon.

 History

 The BlueSox were formed by former Pennsylvania State Representative Leo Trich, Jr. in Washington, Pennsylvania in 2006 as part of the Tri-State Collegiate Baseball League.
 After renovations were completed at Kelly Automotive Park in 2008, Trich decided to move the Washington BlueSox to Butler as a founding member of the Prospect League.
 The team officially became part of the league in December 2008.
 The team went 28(W)-26(L) during their 2009 inaugural season in Butler.
 In 2011 Leo Trich sold his ownership of the team to a group of five local business partners to run the team.
 MLB pitcher, and Butler native Matt Clement is one of the owners.
 In late 2011, an agreement was reached to keep the BlueSox in Butler through the 2013 season.